14-Day Food Itinerary for the North Island

 - Visit the Rotorua Farmers’ Market and Rotorua Night Market

-- Do the Mamaku Blue Orchard and Winery Tour (on Viator and Tripadvisor)
+- Do the Mamaku Blue Orchard Tour

-- Relax with a beverage at the local winery and craft beer pub
+- Relax with a beverage at the local winery and craft beer pub.

 For elaboration on each activity, check out the 8 Things to Do in Rotorua for Foodies.